Monongahela Incline

-The Monongahela Incline is a funicular on the South Side in Pittsburgh, Pennsylvania, United States, near the Smithfield Street Bridge.
-Designed and built by Prussian-born engineer John Endres in 1870, it is the oldest continuously operating funicular in the U.S.
+The Monongahela Incline is a funicular on the South Side of Pittsburgh, Pennsylvania, United States, near the Smithfield Street Bridge.
+Designed and built by Prussian-born engineer John Endres in 1870, it is the oldest continuously operating funicular in the United States.

+Its lower station is located across the street from the Station Square shopping complex, and is accessible from the Pittsburgh Light Rail at Station Square station.

-It is one of two surviving inclines in Pittsburgh (the other is the nearby Duquesne Incline) from the original 17 passenger-carrying inclines built there starting in the late 19th century.
-Its lower station is across the street from what is now the Station Square shopping complex.
-It is easily accessible from the light rail system at the Station Square station.
+It is one of two surviving inclines in Pittsburgh, along with the nearby Duquesne Incline, from the original 17 passenger-carrying inclines in the city.
+In 1977, both inclines were designated as Historic Mechanical Engineering Landmarks by the American Society of Mechanical Engineers (ASME).

 It was listed on the National Register of Historic Places in 1974.
-In 1977 both inclines were designated as Historic Mechanical Engineering Landmarks by the American Society of Mechanical Engineers (ASME).